 More significantly, changing filenames is bad practice.
 Best practice states that, in all cases and scenarios on the web, URLs should never change.
 Changing URLs risks dead ends and ‘link rot’, 404 errors, and all sorts of mess6.

 And whilst it’s relatively safe to set an asset as private at the point of upload, if you ever need to change that setting in the future, you break all links to the asset.

-You also break any media embedded in your content, unless you have a solution which intelligently updates all of the links and references (although, we’re hard-pressed to come up with a use-case for embedding a private asset in a public page).
+You also break any media embedded in your content, unless you have a solution that intelligently updates all of the links and references (although, we’re hard-pressed to come up with a use-case for embedding a private asset in a public page).